+I was born in Calgary Canada in 1958, which makes me old-school, not old.
+Okay, who am I kidding?
 The truth is that in real life, I actually look slightly younger than Keith Richards, who is what, about four hundred & fifty?

 Around the age of twelve, my parents split-up, and our Mom moved my younger brother and I to Invermere, a small town in the Province of British Columbia.

-They include The Beatles, Zeppelin, Pink Floyd, CCR, Elton John, Deep Purple, Wishbone Ash, Fleetwood Mac, Doobie Brothers, Rolling Stones, Lynyrd Skynyrd, Status Quo, Nazareth, Supertramp, ZZ Top ... ( you get the idea ).
+They included The Beatles, Zeppelin, Pink Floyd, CCR, Elton John, Deep Purple, Wishbone Ash, Fleetwood Mac, Doobie Brothers, Rolling Stones, Lynyrd Skynyrd, Status Quo, Nazareth, Supertramp, ZZ Top ... ( you get the idea ).

 In the late 1970s I moved back to Calgary where I attended university, and in 1981 had a son Nigel Murphy with his mother Pamela Nolan, who was a beautiful young singer I had met at a house party.